CousinoMath/blog/blog/Advanced_Slope/README.md

 ## Pedagogical Value of This Lesson

-I&rsquo;m already exhausted writing and editing this.
+I’m already exhausted writing and editing this.
 If you've made it this far, please leave a comment with your thoughts or experiences with this in the classroom.